 Purchases of materials in one taxing jurisdiction in New York may be subject to a different tax rate (higher or lower) if the materials are later used in a different jurisdiction in New York.
 For additional information see Tax Bulletins Use Tax for Businesses (TB-ST-910) and Contractors - Sales Tax Credits (TB ST-130).

-When performing capital improvement work, a contractor should get a properly completed Form ST-124, Certificate of Capital Improvement, from the customer and should not collect sales tax from the customer for the project.
+When performing capital improvement work, a contractor should get a properly completed Form ST-124, Certificate of Capital Improvement, from the customer (including a customer that is an exempt organization) and should not collect sales tax from the customer for the project.
 Receiving Form ST-124 relieves the contractor from liability for any tax due on the work.
 The contractor should keep this exemption certificate in his or her records to show why no sales tax was collected on the work.
 However, if no capital improvement certificate is received, the contract or other records of the project can still be used to establish that the work done constituted a capital improvement.

 If a contractor hires a subcontractor to work on a capital improvement project, the contractor should give the subcontractor a copy of the capital improvement certificate issued by the customer, so that the subcontractor’s charges will be exempt from sales tax.